davidagustin/Cracking-The-Code-Interview/README.md

 O-ICE = <b> Output, Input, Constraints, Edge Cases </b>

 Output:
-Ask exactly what your algorithm should return
+Ask exactly what your algorithm should return.

 Input:
 Ask exactly what your algorithm will receive to perform work on.